 Quynh Kieu, M.D. has been a pediatrician in private practice since 1979.
 She is a Fellow of the American Academy of Pediatrics and a past Chairman of the Academy as well as an Assistant Clinical Professor of Pediatrics at the University of California, Irvine.
 Dr. Kieu completed her residency in Pediatrics at UCI in 1976–78.
 She is active in the committee structure of the Orange County Medical Association, and serves on the CalOPTIMA Provider Advisory Board.
 She has served as Chair of the Vietnamese American Coalition for Citizen Rights and Director of the Children's Advocacy Institute.
 Dr. Kieu is dedicated to "Project Vietnam", a missions program serving children in need of specialized medical services or surgery in Vietnam.

-Lilia M. Tanakeyowma, Ed.D serves as Dean of Student Affairs for Santa Ana College.
-Her prior service has included the positions of Executive Assistant, Fourth Supervisorial District, County of Orange; Program Director, California State University, Fullerton, Education Talent Search; and Executive Director, Orange County Coalition for Immigrant Rights and Responsibilities.
+Lilia M. Tanakeyowma, Ed.D retired as Dean of Student Affairs for Santa Ana College at the end of 2017, now the Principal Consultant with Tanakeyowma & Associates.
+Her prior service has included the positions of Executive Assistant, Fourth Supervisorial District, County of Orange; Program Director, California State University, Fullerton, Education Talent Search; Executive Director, Orange County Coalition for Immigrant Rights and Responsibilities.
 She has been an active volunteer, including serving as Red Cross Chairman of the Pacific Region (Alaska, Hawaii, Washington, Oregon, California and the Pacific Islands), Chairman, Hispanic Development Council of the United Way of Orange County, and Chairman, Board of Directors, Orange County Human Relations Council.
 Dr. Tanakeyowma is a founding member of the HealthCare Foundation for Orange County.
-She is the former Chairman of the Board for the Foundation from 2013–2016
+She is the former Chairman of the Board for the Foundation from 2012-2016.
+Dr. Tanakeyowma currently serves on the Grants Committee and the Finance Committee.

-Brian Van Marter has been practicing law in Southern California for over 20 years, and focuses his practice on Advanced Estate Planning, Probate and Trust Administration at the Law Firm of Larsen & Risley in Costa Mesa.
+Brian Van Marter has been practicing law in Southern California for over 25 years, and focuses his practice on Advanced Estate Planning, Probate and Trust Administration at the Law Firm of Larsen & Risley in Costa Mesa where he is a partner.
 Previously, Mr. Van Marter founded Weber • Van Marter LLP where he was the managing partner in an estate planning and probate practice.
 Prior to starting his firm, Mr. Van Marter was a partner at Cooksey, Toolen, Gage, Duffy & Woog (formerly known as Cooksey, Howard, Martin & Toolen).
 Additionally, Mr. Van Marter has been an Adjunct Professor at Trinity Law School where he has taught Wills, Trusts and Estates.
 Mr. Van Marter obtained his law degree (cum laude) from Whittier College School of Law in 1993 where he was the Executive Editor of the Whittier Law Review and the recipient of the Dean’s Merit Scholarship.
 He is currently pursuing his LL.M in Taxation from Chapman University School of Law.
 Mr. Van Marter obtained his undergraduate degree from California State University at Fullerton (B.A., American Studies) in 1990.
 He is admitted to practice in all State Courts of California and the United States District Court (Central District).
+Mr. Van Marter has served on the Grants Committee, is a current member of the Finance Committee; and currently serves as the Secretary to the Board.

 Mark A. Refowitz has a professional history with more than 30 years of top management experience in public sector healthcare and social services, including experience in state and county government as well as private managed care.
-He recently retired from the County of Orange Health Care Agency where he served as Director since 2012.
+He recently retired from the County of Orange Health Care Agency where he served as Director from February 2012 until April 2017.
 The Health Care Agency has approximately 2700 full-time employees and an annual budget in excess of $620 million.
 He was appointed to the CalOptima Board of Directors in February 2012, and elected Chairman in May of that year.
+He served on the CalOptima Board from February 2012 until April 2017.
 Under his leadership, the National Committee for Quality Assurance rated CalOptima as its top Medicaid health plan in California for three years in a row during his tenure.
 He is a Board Governance Fellow from the National Association of Corporate Directors.

-Mr. Refowitz’s experiences includes the positions of Senior Vice President of Development with For Health, Inc. in Costa Mesa, California, Chief Clinical Officer with the Community Care Behavioral Health Organization in Pittsburg, Pennsylvania; and Assistant Commission for Managed Care with the Massachusetts Department of Mental Health in Boston, Massachusetts.
-Mr. Refowitz currently serves on the Grants Committee.
+Mr. Refowitz’s experiences include the positions of Senior Vice President of Development with For Health, Inc. in Costa Mesa, California, Chief Clinical Officer with the Community Care Behavioral Health Organization in Pittsburgh, Pennsylvania; and Assistant Commissioner for Managed Care with the Massachusetts Department of Mental Health in Boston, Massachusetts.
+Mr. Refowitz currently serves on the Grants Committee and currently serves as Vice Chairman of the Board of Directors